TI25034321/User_Login_Form/README.md

 # User Login fORM
-a JAVA Swing deskop application that takes username, password and role as input and display the user details on submit
+A JAVA Swing deskop application that takes username, password and role as input and display the user details on submit